Peter Daut

 Peter Daut (born September 18, 1983) is an American journalist who has been an anchor and investigative reporter at KESQ-TV in Palm Springs, California, since February 2020.

 He was born in Torrance, California, grew up in Placentia and graduated from El Dorado High School.
 Daut then attended the University of Southern California, and graduated cum laude with double degrees in broadcast journalism and political science.
 He also minored in Spanish.

-Prior to joining KESQ-TV, Daut worked at KCBS-TV in Los Angeles.
+Prior to joining KESQ-TV, Daut anchored at KCBS-TV in Los Angeles.

-He is the recipient of three Emmy Awards.
+He is the recipient of six Emmy Awards, an Edward R. Murrow Award, and a California Golden Quill Award.